 Before we dive into the step-by-step instructions, let’s gather the necessary materials and tools:

-5. The computer fans, as well as the air exhaust (e.g., vents), should be part of management targets.
+- The computer fans and the air exhaust (e.g., vents) should be part of management targets.

-9. These floor pans were coated with oil, and the wrench became non-rotational.
+- We coated the floor pans with oil, and the wrench stopped rotating.

-10. Glue, pins, tape, scissors or utility knife.
+- Glue, pins, tape, scissors, or utility knife.

 Building a Reptile Egg Incubator Step-by-Step

-Building a reptile egg incubator involves creating a safe and controlled environment for reptile eggs to hatch.
-This DIY project requires materials such as a plastic container with a lid, a heating element like a heat mat or lamp, a thermometer, a hygrometer, a small fan for air circulation, and an XH-W3001 temperature controller.
-To build the incubator, first, prepare the container and install the heating element, thermometer, and hygrometer.
-Then, set up the temperature controller xh-w3001, add the eggs, and monitor regularly.
+Building a reptile egg incubator is about making a safe and controlled space for your reptile eggs to hatch.
+For this DIY project, you’ll need a plastic container with a lid and a heating source like a heat mat.
+You’ll also need a thermometer, a hygrometer to measure humidity, a small fan for airflow, and an XH-W3001 temperature controller.

 Step 1: Choose and Prepare the Incubator Container